bensaufley/bensaufley-dot-com-astro/src/pages/resume.md

 ## Skills

-**Languages:** Proficient in Go, Node.js, TypeScript/JavaScript, MySQL, Postgres, HTML (HAML, Pug, Slim), CSS (SASS, PostCSS), PHP, Ruby, and bash/zsh.
+**Languages:** Proficient in Go, Node.js, TypeScript/JavaScript, MySQL, Postgres, HTML, CSS (SASS, PostCSS), PHP, Ruby, and bash/zsh.
 Experience with Kotlin, Java, Python, Swift and MongoDB.

 **Software:**

-Proficient in Webpack and Babel, React/Preact/JSX, Styled Components, Redux, Jest, Next.js, Mocha/Chai, jQuery, Ruby on Rails, Rspec/Capybara, Wordpress, Express.js and Sinatra.
+Proficient in Vite, Webpack and Babel, React/Preact/JSX, Styled Components & CSS Modules, Redux, Vitest/Jest, Laravel, Next.js, Mocha/Chai, jQuery, Ruby on Rails, Rspec/Capybara, Wordpress, Express.js and Sinatra.
 Experience in Spring and Ktor.

 Proficient in Git, Windows and Mac environments, Docker and Kubernetes, AWS and GCP.
 Manage infrastructure via web UIs and CLI as well as Helm and Terraform.
 Develop in Visual Studio Code, RubyMine, and Xcode for Swift.
 Analytics in DataDog and Grafana via Prometheus & Loki.
 Design in Adobe Creative Cloud suite, Sketch, Figma.
 Office suites are no problem.
 Use vim when handy, but no hjkl – arrow keys exist for a reason.